-The general rule is long notes and repeated notes/figures MUST go somewhere.
+The general rule is that long notes and repeated notes/figures MUST go somewhere.
 Keeping the air steady and constant is the goal for any note of any length but to play them without any dynamic movement does not move the listener.
 Take a note and play it without any dynamics.
 Doesn't sound musical, does it?
 (When working with students, I equivocate an unchanging long note to an alarm clock: it is not a pretty sound at any time of the day.)
-Now take the same note and add a gradual crescendo; sounds much better.
+Now take the same note and add a gradual crescendo.
+Sounds much better.
 Add dynamic movement all long notes.

 When talking about movement in long notes and repeated notes/figures, do not assume that you will add a crescendo every time.
-There are cases where a decrescendo is appropriate.
-Placement of the long note in the phrase is a general indicator for the type of dynamic: if at the beginning, crescendo; if at the end, decrescendo.
-While each phrase must be judged individually, these guidelines prevail the majority of the time.
+There are cases where a decrescendo is the appropriate movement.
+A general indicator for what type of dynamic to add is where the long note is in the phrase: if at the beginning, crescendo; if at the end, decrescendo.
+Each phrase must be judged individually, but the above guidelines will prevail for the majority of the time.

-Dynamic movement does not mean huge changes; for the most part the movement should be subtle.
-You can add a crescendo (or decrescendo) to a note and still stay within the proper volume.
-Levels of dynamics (forte, piano, etc.) are not just one particular volume but are a range.
-Subtle crescendos (as opposed to huge changes) give the note movement without excessive dynamic changes.
+This does not mean that you make huge changes in the dynamics; for the most part the movement should be subtle.
+You can add a crescendo (or decrescendo) to a note and still stay within the proper dynamic because written dynamics are not just one particular volume but a range of dynamics.
+So by adding subtle crescendos (as opposed to huge changes) you can give the note movement and still stay within the right dynamic.

 When dealing with repeated notes the same rule applies: do something!
-Overall, the tendency is to slow down on repeated fast notes.
+Overall, the tendency is to slow down on repeated fast notes (such as the example below).
 By adding a slight crescendo, it will keep the tongue from slowing down.
-This rule also applies to notes that repeat just a few times.
+This also applies to notes that repeat just a few times.
 By adding crescendos and decrescendos to the repeated notes in the following passage, the phrase has more direction.

 Any level of student can use this first step, even beginners.
-A word of caution: when demonstrating to the student, keep the descriptions simple.
+A word of caution: when demonstrating this to the student, keep the descriptions simple.
 You can explain the musical terms to beginners but constantly using technical terms may confuse or intimidate them.
+The figures may be part of a canonic passage but telling this to the student may confuse them.

 This first level is useful in Marches or similar pieces with significant repetition.

-Note When working with ensembles, apply these two guidelines first to the supporting lines and instruments - in many cases, this foundation is more important than the melody.
+Note When using these first two levels, apply them first to the supporting lines and instruments - in many cases, they are more important than the melody.